 The current limit is 126mg/km for petrol and 168mg/km for diesel models.

-From January 2020, this will reduce further to a maximum of 90mg/km for petrol and 120mg/km for diesel models.
+From January 2020, for new models and types of car, this will reduce further to a maximum of 90mg/km for petrol and 120mg/km for diesel models.

 If fleet vehicles fail to meet the new standard, the financial penalties are: